MrBertie/last-month/README.md

 1. Number of months: how many months to show in the listing.
 2. Default open location: How to open a note, either a new tab, split, or new window.
 3. Hide folders or files: add one or more regular expressions to hide certain folders or files you do not want to show in the sidebar list.
-The textbox below this shows the live results of the hide expressions, so that you can quickly see is it is working and producing the result you want.
+The textbox below this shows the live results of the hide expressions, to quickly see if it is working and producing the result you want.

 I personally find this site helpful to learn about and test regular expressions: [RegExr: Learn, Build, & Test RegEx](https://regexr.com).